Temple Jacob: History

 The Congregation of Israel was established in 1889, at a time when the Jewish population in the Copper Country was increasing steadily in size.
 By 1910, at the peak of the copper boom, there were about 100 Jewish families in the Copper Country.
 By the time the synagogue was completed in 1912, the demand for copper had started to decline; and, with it, the population of the area, including the Jewish population.

-Although initially formed as an Orthodox synagogue, Temple Jacob eventually changed to become a Reform synagogue, as did many other small synagogues throughout the U.S. In the 1930s a local businessman and retailer, Norbert Kahn, who had come to the Upper Peninsula from Germany in the mid-1920s and married into the Gartner family, brought a number of his relatives from Germany to escape the hopeless situation of pre-World War II Germany.
+Although initially formed as an Orthodox congregation, Temple Jacob eventually changed to become a Reform synagogue, as did many other small synagogues throughout the U.S. In the 1930s a local businessman and retailer, Norbert Kahn, who had come to the Upper Peninsula from Germany in the mid-1920s and married into the Gartner family, brought a number of his relatives from Germany to escape the hopeless situation of pre-World War II Germany.

-Temple Jacob today
+Vandalism

+On September 21, 2019, 23-year-old Nathan Weeden of Houghton, Michigan, spray painted swastikas and the symbol of The Base, a neo-Nazi group, on the exterior of Temple Jacob as part of a broader vandalism campaign the group called Operational Kristallnacht.
+In January 2024, Weeden was convicted of conspiring to injure, oppress, threaten or intimidate any person in the exercise of their rights and convicted of intentionally defacing, damaging or destroying religious property.
+His co-conspirators had previously pleaded guilty to federal crimes related to the incident.

+On June 4, 2024, the US Attorney's Office for Western Michigan announced Mr. Weeden "was sentenced to 26 months for conspiring with other members of a white supremacist group, The Base, to victimize Black and Jewish people, and for defacing Temple Jacob.."

+Recent history

 Although the Jewish population, like the local population in general, continued to decline through most of the 20th century, new families continued to arrive in small numbers.
-In recent years an active but small congregation of professionals, academics at Michigan Technological University, recent arrivals of summer visitors, a small continuing local Jewish population, and a group of generous friends have helped to maintain the synagogue and keep Judaism alive in the Copper Country through High Holiday services which are conducted by a visiting student rabbi, Passover Seders, Torah study, Sukkot and Tu BiShvat celebrations and Jewish summer camp scholarships.
+In recent years an active but small congregation of professionals, academics at Michigan Technological University, recent arrivals of summer visitors, a small continuing local Jewish population, and a group of generous friends have helped to maintain the synagogue and keep Judaism alive in the Copper Country through High Holiday services which are conducted by a visiting rabbi, Passover Seders, Torah study, Sukkot and Tu BiShvat celebrations and Jewish summer camp scholarships.

+Temple Jacob is one of two Jewish congregations in the Upper Peninsula, following the closure of Anshe Knesseth Israel in Iron Mountain in 2020.
+The other is Temple Beth Sholom of Marquette, formerly in Ishpeming.